charles-havener/chaos_game/README.md

 ### Running

-- Run the visualization tool with the following:
+- Run the visualization tool with the following from within the virtual environment:

 ```sh
 $ python main.py